one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

   - Most DRM does not work.
 This means no Apple TV shows, Hulu, Netflix (in Safari), Amazon Prime streaming, etc.
       - DRM simply does not work on an iGPU only Hackintosh
   - Wake on lid open (you have to press a key to wake)
-  - The Core i3 model wakes to a black screen after sleep
+  - Have had reports of the Core i3 model waking to a black screen after sleep requiring a restart

 ### To Do:
-  - Get the i3 model to wake properly.
-I don't have this model so hoping the community can help with this one!
+  - Put a config togther that is confirmed to work with i3 model.
+I don't have this model so hopefully the community can help out!

 #